marianzange/iopanic/content/posts/nsync.md

 ---
-title: "Introducing nsync - A command-line tool for NSA’s free backup services"
+title: "nsync - A command-line tool for NSA’s backup services"
 date: "2013-08-24"
 description: "NSA is running the largest and most secure free backup service ever built.
 Still I couldn’t find any proper command-line backup tool to quickly compress and send my files to their service.
 So I’ve decided to introduce nsync."
 ---